An Approach to Implementing Intent-Based Networking

 A centralized network management platform gives network administrators an overall view of the network.
 Whereas they used to manage individual switches and routers, now they manage the network as a whole.
 The platform gives them a view into how the network is functioning and supports features including change control functions and policy development.
 Administrators also use the console to manage the various abstracted network features and elements.

-Only an open network architecture can ensure the ability to collect network telemetry data from all networked devices and platforms without vendor limitations.
+Only a flexible network architecture can ensure the ability to collect network telemetry data from all networked devices and platforms without vendor limitations.

-An open architecture also enables the gradual addition of IBN elements, which is important because no company is going to implement IBN wholesale overnight.
-Embracing an open approach enables companies to inject modern automation and software practices into the network when and where they make sense, enabling a gradual rollout.
+A flexible architecture also enables the gradual addition of IBN elements, which is important because no company is going to implement IBN wholesale overnight.
+Embracing an approach enables companies to inject modern automation and software practices into the network when and where they make sense, enabling a gradual rollout.

-An open approach to intent-based networking provides numerous cost and operational benefits to enterprises and other organizations.
+An approach to intent-based networking provides numerous cost and operational benefits to enterprises and other organizations.

 SIMPLIFIED NETWORK OPERATIONS